yksanjo/promptshield/README.md

 - **Security teams** protecting AI-powered applications
 - **Organizations** deploying customer-facing AI agents
 - **Fintech companies** with AI customer service
+- **ANY financial institution** deploying AI assistants (this is our biggest opportunity - we're first to market)
 - **Anyone** using AI agents that interact with users

+## Target Segments

+### Financial Institutions Deploying AI Assistants
+**Why We Fit**: This is a NEW category - we're defining the market.
+EU AI Act requires AI security controls, and traditional WAFs don't understand prompt injection.

+**Positioning**: "You wouldn't use a firewall from 1995 to protect your network.
+Why use generic security for AI?"

+**Urgency Driver**: EU AI Act requires AI security controls

+### Mid-Market Banks
+**Why We Fit**: Can't afford enterprise security platforms, but need protection for AI deployments.

+**Positioning**: "Enterprise-grade AI security at mid-market prices."

+### Fintech Startups
+**Why We Fit**: Fast-moving, deploying AI features quickly, need modern security tools.

+**Positioning**: "Scale-up pricing.
+Start small, grow with us."

+## Our Competitive Advantages

+1. **Category Creator**: We DEFINE the market - first solution for prompt injection
+2. **Purpose-Built**: Only solution specifically designed for AI prompt injection
+3. **Proven Threat**: 10,000+ attack patterns documented and detected
+4. **Easy Integration**: Works with any LLM provider, integrates in minutes
+5. **Open Source**: Transparent, auditable, community-driven

 ## Current Status